Haunted Houses (True Detective): 2002

-Hart (Woody Harrelson) visits the two adult boys who had sex with Audrey (Erin Moriarty) in prison.
-He tells the boys that he will allow them to go as long as they don't come across his daughter ever again or he will press charges for statutory rape.
-He beats the boys before leaving the prison.
+Marty (Woody Harrelson) visits two men in jail who had sex with Audrey (Erin Moriarty) and makes a deal with them: if they will take a beating from him and agree to stay away from his daughter, he will drop the statutory rape charges.
+If not, then he will pursue the charges and make sure they are sent to prison, where they will likely be raped by their fellow inmates.
+The two select the first choice, and Marty beats them badly before letting them go.

-Cohle (Matthew McConaughey) visits Terry Guidry (Louis Herthum), whose son disappeared.
-He reveals that his son attended Queen of Angels, a school that was part of some Tuttle-funded schools.
-Cohle then visits Pastor Joel Theriot (Shea Whigham), now a disillusioned alcoholic, who mentions that the schools may be related to Wellspring, part of Tuttle's ministries.
-Theriot claims that at the ministry, he found evidence of child molestation and brought the information to the deacon, who did nothing.
+Rust (Matthew McConaughey) visits Terry Guidry (Louis Herthum), whose son disappeared.
+He reveals that his son attended Queen of Angels, a Tuttle-funded school.
+Rust then visits Pastor Joel Theriot (Shea Whigham), now a disillusioned alcoholic, who mentions that the schools are related to Wellspring, a part of Tuttle's ministries.
+Theriot claims that when he worked at the ministry, he found evidence of child molestation and brought the information to the deacon, Austin Farrar, who did nothing.
 He left the school soon after.

-Hart and Cohle work a case involving a woman suffering from Munchausen by proxy who killed her own children.
-Cohle coaxes a confession out of the woman, then suggests she kill herself.
-He rudely asks Hart to type the case report, they argue as Cohle leaves the station.
+Marty and Rust work a case involving a woman suffering from Munchausen by proxy who killed her own children.
+Rust coaxes a confession out of the woman before encouraging her to take her own life.
+He tells Marty to type the case report, suggesting that without Rust's skills, Marty would not accomplish much at work.
+Marty reminds Rust he is the only one to ever give Rust a chance.

-Hart goes shopping and runs into Beth (Lili Simmons), a former prostitute now working at T-Mobile.
-After spending some time together, they have sex.
-A few days later, Maggie (Michelle Monaghan) discovers his affair by seeing messages from Beth.
-Maggie does not confront Hart about this discovery.
-Later, she is seen at a bar, where she flirts with a man.
+Marty goes shopping and runs into Beth (Lili Simmons), a former prostitute and informant now working at T-Mobile.
+They start an affair, which Maggie (Michelle Monaghan) later discovers by seeing messages on his phone.
+Though she does not immediately confront him, she is shown at a bar without her wedding ring on, flirting with a man.